hortonworks/data-tutorials/tutorials/hdf/analyze-transit-patterns-with-apache-nifi/tutorial-2.md

 ## Introduction

-With the Hortonworks DataFlow (HDF) Sandbox, Apache NiFi comes pre-installed in the Ambari Stack and pre-configured out of the box to utilize many of its features.
+With the Cloudera DataFlow (CDF) Sandbox, Apache NiFi comes pre-installed in the Ambari Stack and pre-configured out of the box to utilize many of its features.
 In the tutorial, it shows you how to access the NiFi HTML UI in one of two ways: use the HDF Splash Screen Page "Advanced Quick Links" or Ambari UI "Quick Links".

 ## Prerequisites

 - Completed the prior tutorials within this tutorial series
-- Downloaded and deployed the [Hortonworks DataFlow (HDF)](https://www.cloudera.com/downloads/hortonworks-sandbox/hdf.html?utm_source=mktg-tutorial) Sandbox
+- Downloaded and deployed the [Cloudera DataFlow (CDF)](https://www.cloudera.com/downloads/hortonworks-sandbox/hdf.html?utm_source=mktg-tutorial) Sandbox
-- Added HDF Sandbox Hostname to Your Hosts File, refer to [Learning the Ropes of the HDF sandbox](https://hortonworks.com/tutorial/getting-started-with-cdf-sandbox/)
+- Added CDF Sandbox Hostname to Your Hosts File, refer to [Learning the Ropes of the HDF sandbox](https://hortonworks.com/tutorial/getting-started-with-cdf-sandbox/)

 ## Outline